VladimirVlasov/ftyers.github.io/2018-komp-ling/practicals/practical 4/readme.md

 There are two folders.

-"udpipe" contains syntagrus udpipe model (it lies in archive in folder), script for transforming file (gets file name and returns conllu format sentenses from it to stdout).
+"udpipe" contains syntagrus udpipe model (from here https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2898), script for transforming file (gets file name and returns conllu format sentenses from it to stdout).

 "max_spanning_tree" contains script and its tests.
 It gets from stdin number of lines and graph matrix with numbers devided by space.
 Like that: